Mobility+

 MOBILITY+ develops ideas as to how design, together with social innovation, can contribute to the transformation process of our society.

-We are currently developing the programme “Crisis Design” or CRISISdesign.
+We are currently developing the program “Crisis Design” or CRISISdesign.

 It is directly connected to migration and flight as a result of climate change and war.
 With regards to basic care, housing, access to water, schools, etc., design can contribute to a change of consciousness and to more sustainability.
 The question of how to deal with the elements and natural disasters requires a crossover thinking.